andreipopescufilimon/WRO2025_Future_Engineers/README.md

-├── 📁 other                 # Contains files that do not fit into other categories ├── 📁 src                   # Main source code for the robot ├── 📁 technical-draws       # Technical drawings and mechanical blueprints ├── 📄 LICENSE               # MIT License for the project └── 📄 README.md             # Main documentation for the project
+├── 📁 other                 # Contains files that do not fit into other categories ├── 📁 src                   # Main source code for the robot ├── 📁 technical-draws       # Technical drawings and mechanical blueprints ├── 📁 video                 # Videos of our robot
+├── 📄 LICENSE               # MIT License for the project
+└── 📄 README.md             # Main documentation for the project
 ```